-Contract revenue Revenue and costs
+Revenue and costs

 IE33 The operator provides construction services to the grantor in exchange for a financial asset and an intangible asset.
-Under both the financial asset model and intangible asset model, the operator recognises contract revenue and costs accounts for the construction services in accordance with IFRS 15.IAS 11 Construction Contracts, ie by reference to the stage of completion of the construction.
-It measures contract revenue at the fair value of the consideration receivable.
-Thus in each of years 1 and 2 it recognises in profit or loss construction costs of CU500 and construction revenue of CU525 (cost plus 5 per cent).
+Under both the financial asset model and intangible asset model, the operator accounts for the construction services in accordance with IFRS 15.
+Thus in each of years 1 and 2 it recognises in profit or loss construction costs of CU500 and construction revenue of CU525.